• Home

 We should take time to recognise the technology and IT teams who kept organisations ticking through the most disruptive event of our lifetime.
 This year has proven that IT is up to the task and can rise to any challenge.

-expertise, and flexibility to adapt and secure systems, the economic and organisational impact of the pandemic would have been much worse.
+Without their expertise, and flexibility to adapt and secure systems, the economic and organisational impact of the pandemic would have been much worse.